Vaccine preventable diseases information

 Medical advice and treatment

 The University Health Service is accessible to staff and students.
 It provides non-emergency health care to local and international students and their dependents, and University of Melbourne staff

-The Occupational Health Nurse provides work-related vaccinations and health monitoring to staff.
+The Occupational Health team provides health monitoring and work-related vaccination advice to staff .

 The Department of Health Nurse On Call Service provides any member of the public initial medical advice from a registered nurse over the telephone.

 The Department of Health and Human Services guidelines for the control of infectious diseases offers general health information about infectious diseases.